emqx/emqx-docs/en_US/rule/rule-example.md

 - SQL: SELECT \* FROM "message.publish" WHERE topic = 't/a'
 - Action List: \[{"name":"inspect", "params": {"a": 1}}\].
 Action List
-  is of tye JSON Array. "name" is the name of the action, "params" is the parameters of the action.
+  is of type JSON Array. "name" is the name of the action, "params" is the parameters of the action.
 Note that the action `inspect` does not need a resource.